JochemTheLegend27/CsvToJsonMapper/README.md

        ```

 5. **Handle Missing Relations**:
+   - For primary records with no matching foreign records:
-   - Log warnings for unmatched records in the primary file when no related records are found in the foreign file.
+     - Add the primary record to the result with an empty list for the related foreign file.
+   - Log warnings about unmatched records for debugging.

 6. **Finalize Result**:
-   - Compile a dictionary where each key is a primary CSV file name and the value is the enriched records list.
+   - Compile the enriched records into a dictionary with the primary CSV file as the key.
-   - Example:
+   - **Example**:
      ```csharp
      Dictionary<string, IEnumerable<IDictionary<string, object?>>> result = new()
      {